 The Snapdragon 888 promises a number of enhancements for mobile gaming, photography and artificial intelligence.
 For performance, Qualcomm says the new chipset's Kryo 680 CPU will deliver up to a 25% boost in overall performance compared to the Snapdragon 865.
 The Adreno 660 GPU should render graphics 35% faster than the previous generation.

-Our expectation is that a Galaxy S21 powered by the Snapdragon 888 (or the Exynos 2100 for models outside the U.S.) will outperform the Galaxy S20 rather handily and perhaps even narrow the performance gap with the A14 Bionic-powered iPhone 12.
-But we'd expect Apple's A14 chip to still beat out the Galaxy S21 when it comes to benchmarking numbers.
+The Galaxy S21 powered by the Snapdragon 888 (or the Exynos 2100 for models outside the U.S.) handily outperforms the Galaxy S20 rather handily and narrows the performance gap with the A14 Bionic-powered iPhone 12.
+But the A15-powered iPhone 13 jumped quite a bit ahead of the Galaxy S21.

 Samsung Galaxy S21 vs. Galaxy S20: Battery life and charging

 On the surface, there's not much difference between the battery sizes in the Galaxy S21 models and last year's S20 lineup.
-The Galaxy S21 will have a 4,000 mAh battery while the S21 Ultra will rely on a 5,000 mAh power pack.
+The Galaxy S21 has a 4,000 mAh battery while the S21 Ultra relies on a 5,000 mAh power pack.
 These are the same battery capacities found in the comparable S20 models.
 Only the Galaxy S21 Plus received a bigger battery — a 4,800 mAh pack replaces the 4,500 mAh module found in the S20 Plus.

 Ultimately, though, the lack of any change to battery size may not matter when it comes to battery life, as least for the Galaxy S21.
-With that model set to feature a less demanding resolution, power consumption is likely to fall off for the Galaxy S21 — with that phone potentially lasting two hours longer than the Galaxy S20, according to some calculations.
+With that model featuring a less demanding resolution, power consumption falls off for the Galaxy S21 — as long as you disable the adaptive refresh rate.
+(The Galaxy S21 turned in a pitiful result in its 120Hz mode in our battery life test.)

 Samsung Galaxy S21 vs. Galaxy S20: Software and S Pen